 (3) Outpatient, In-network.
 Benefits furnished on an outpatient basis and within a network of providers established or recognized under a plan or health insurance coverage.
-See special rules for office visits and plans with multiple network tiers in paragraph (c)(3)(iii) (C) and (c)(3)(iii)(B) of 45 CFR §146.136 (45 CFR §146.136(c)(2)(ii)(A)(3)).
+See special rules for office visits and plans with multiple network tiers in paragraph (c)(3)(iii)(C) and (c)(3)(iii)(B) of 45 CFR 146.136 +

 - a.
 A plan may divide its benefits furnished on an outpatient basis into two subclassifications: (1) office visits; and (2) all other outpatient items and services, for purposes of applying the financial requirement and treatment limitation rules. - b.
-If a plan provides benefits through multiple tiers of in-network providers (such as in-network preferred and in-network participating providers), the plan may divide its benefits furnished on an in-network basis into subclassification the reflect network tiers, if the tiering is based on reasonable factors determined in accordance with the rules for NQTLs (such as quality, performance, and market standards) and without regard to whether a provider provides services with respect to medical/surgical benefits or MH/SUD benefits.
-After the tiers are established the plan may not impose any financial requirements or treatment limitation on MH/SUD benefits in any tier that is more restrictive than the predominant financial requirement or treatment limitation that applies to substantially all medical/surgical benefits in the tier.
+If a plan provides benefits through multiple tiers of in-network providers (such as in-network preferred and in-network participating providers), the plan may divide its benefits furnished on an in-network basis into subclassifications that reflect network tiers, if the tiering is based on reasonable factors determined in accordance with the rules for NQTLs (such as quality, performance, and market standards) and without regard to whether a provider provides services with respect to medical/surgical benefits or MH/SUD benefits.
+After the tiers are established, the plan may not impose any financial requirement or treatment limitation on MH/SUD benefits in any tier that is more restrictive than the predominant financial requirement or treatment limitation that applies to substantially all medical/surgical benefits in the tier.